 “I remember that race very clearly,” Caroline says, “Because it was the first time I just clicked.
 Abut half way through, when you’re feeling knackered, I’d usually think, ‘I can’t do it any more,’ but this time I thought, ‘Yes I can!’
 I just got over that hump and I was right up there; it was just really magical.
 And so I was selected to race as GB at Mannheim.”
 She adds that getting over the psychological batter was probably helped by a change to her rig.
 “I had always rowed with really hard gearing but at Piediluco my coach finally conceded that I could lighten my gearing and I flew – it made such a massive difference.”

 Carrie Wood remembers, “Both Gill and me in our double and Caroline did better than gold medal time there,” although she adds, “But there’s a current in the lake, and I think a tailwind picked up as well.”

 Ghent (9-10 May 1987)

-In the openweight doubles, lightweights Carrie Wood and Gill Bond finished a fairly close third on the Saturday, behind France and Dutch international crews, before going one better the next day taking the silver medal behind a different French crew, but finishing comfortably ahead of the Dutch double which had pipped them the previous day.
+In the openweight doubles, lightweights Carrie Wood and Gill Bond finished a fairly close third on the Saturday, behind French and Dutch international crews, before going one better on the Sunday, taking the silver medal behind a different French crew, but finishing comfortably ahead of the Dutch double which had pipped them the previous day.
 Both of them also raced singles but did not reach the finals.

 The lightweight coxless four won.